-If you’re in a hurry, I settled on the TC Electronic Flashback 2 as my choice for best delay pedal.
+If you’re in a hurry, I settled on the TC Electronic Flashback 2 as my preferred choice among the best delay pedals in the market.
 It’s a digital powerhouse that has expansion capabilities and is easy on the wallet.
 Pick one of these up to start your journey into the world of delay.

-How much thought have you given to the delay pedal in your arsenal?
-Does your pedal board even have a delay pedal yet?
+How much thought have you given to the delay stomp box in your arsenal?
+Does your pedal board even have a delay capability yet?

 It’s perfectly okay if it doesn’t.
 Mine didn’t for years.
 Blame the punk scene.